ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

     ]}
 />

+#### Thumbnail Alt Text

+When a custom thumbnail is added to a journal, the Thumbnail Alt Text field appears.
+Here you can associate a brief plain-text description of the thumbnail that will be announced to readers using Assistive Technology.
+Benetech’s DIAGRAM Center site, “[How to Describe Images](https://poet.diagramcenter.org/how.html)” is a good reference for learning how to craft alt text.
+We generally recommend that alt text not exceed 150 characters (including spaces).

 #### Draft Mode

 This toggle is for use when first staging a new Journal on an instance, before it is ready to be made available for a broad readership.
 When toggled on, Draft Journals are only visible (in both the front and backends) to users logged in with credentials to edit them; they appear in the backend with a badge denoting their Draft status.